 One of your recruiters was being interviewed by a reporter for a career website, and they got to the part about dress code and presenting a professional image.
 It was there opinion that you always wear a suit, or at least a jacket for any interview, no matter the company’s dress code.
 The interviews response to the question was interesting, “But, what if that’s just not who you are?”
 This woman was self-described as alternative with a nearly full sleeve of tattoos on both arms and multiple body piercings.
 That got our team thinking, how do you present a professional image and still be you?

 In matters of dress and personal appearance, you want the interview to be about you and your substance, not your style, but for some, your style is your substance.
 So, sure, put on a nice suit, and go have a great interview.
 The problem is if this is completely not you, it’s akin to having a serious conversation wearing a toga.
 Dressing so completely opposite to who you are will completely throw you off of your game.
 They had a name for it back in the day (maybe the kids are staying it?); it was called being a Poser.
 How can your prospective new employer get to know you when you are pretending to be someone else?

 That was a rhetorical question; you can’t.
 So what then?
 You want the job, but you’re afraid they’ll think they are interviewing the girl with the dragon tattoo.
-To me the answer is simple.
+To us the answer is simple.
 Don’t change who you are; just be the most professional version of you that you can.
 But, how?